open-mmlab/mmcv/docs/registry.md

 To manage your modules in the codebase by `Registry`, there are three steps as below.

-1. Create an registry
+1. Create a build method (or use default one).
-2. Create a build method
+2. Create a registry.
-3. Use this registry to manage the modules
+3. Use this registry to manage the modules.

 ### A Simple Example